|

 contributions that shape the very landscape of the game.
 Geez, I hear

-pitching coaches like Bryan Price and Rick Peterson talking about some theories
+pitching coaches like Bryan Price and Rick Peterson talking about some

-1960s, and while it is not exactly the same analogy, I saw much the
+movement in the 1960s, and while it is not exactly the same analogy,

-same thing happen back then.
-The unfairness picks away at folks and comes out
+I saw much the same thing happen back then.
+The unfairness picks

-in a form of frustration that blinds them from seeing and appreciating their
+away at folks and comes out in a form of frustration that blinds them from

-very real and significant accomplishments.
+seeing and appreciating their very real and significant accomplishments.
 If you get an Eddie Epstein

 talking about his years with I know the theme of your story